| RHODE ISLAND GREATER PROVIDENCE The state capital of Providence has some of the most well-preserved

 of Design.
 The attendant shops, cafes, restaurants and

+bars rival Greenwich Village as a Bohemian center.
 The State Capitol building is the second largest marble-domed

 structure in the country - only the U.S. Capitol in Washington,